 Cover Yourself – Don’t inadvertently expose yourself to a vulnerable situation.
 If you’re at a stop light in the far outside or inside lane, the idiot that blows through a red light will make contact with you first.
 Seasoned riders will get in the practice of using the vehicles around you as a sort of buffer between them and oncoming traffic.
 It’s a little like in an old western movie, when a soldier is running into enemy fire and yells “cover me”!
 Let the cars on either side of you be your cover.

-The personal injury attorneys at Goldberg Noone, LLC, have been fighting for the rights of injured bikers for years, and our track record speaks for itself.
+The personal injury attorneys at Goldberg Noone Abraham, have been fighting for the rights of injured bikers for years, and our track record speaks for itself.
 It never costs a penny to ask us questions to determine if hiring a lawyer may be in your best interests.
 We’re always available to speak to you, whether you hire us or not.

 You can call our main office at 239-461-5508, or just complete the contact form here to have one of our experienced and skilled motorcycle accident lawyers get in touch with you immediately.